 Annuities are a type of investment that can provide you with a steady income stream during retirement.
-The main advantage is that it can help you keep your nest egg safe from market volatility.
+The main advantage is that it can help keep your nest egg safe from market volatility.
 In addition, with an annuity, you know exactly how much income you will have each month, making budgeting during retirement much more manageable.

 Pros of annuities: